lkuper/CMPS290S-2018-09/notes/2018-10-26-cloud-types.md

 ## 5.1

 It's instructive to think about how CInt is different from a state-based PN-Counter CRDT.
 Notice that we *don't* have to store a version vector, just a base value and an offset.
 I *think* that this optimization is possible because of the way concurrent revisions work, specifically, the "join rule" mentioned on p.
-296 that "joiners must be downstream from the fork that forked the joinee" -- in other words, you need to either rejoin with whoever forked you (fork-join parallelism, or nested fork-join parallelism), or you need do do one of the other legal "join rule" options shown in figure 1(a) in the "Eventually Consistent Transactions" paper.
+296 that "joiners must be downstream from the fork that forked the joinee" -- in other words, you need to either rejoin with whoever forked you (fork-join parallelism, or nested fork-join parallelism), or you need do do one of the other legal "join rule" options shown in figure 1(a) in [the "Eventually Consistent Transactions" paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/msr-tr-2011-11728229.pdf)

-Actually, I don't understand why the non-series-parallel example in the [ECT paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/msr-tr-2011-11728229.pdf) follows the rule!
+Actually, I don't understand why the non-series-parallel example in the ECT paper follows the rule!
 OK, let's think about this more: the ECT paper states the join rule (which it calls the "join condition" or "join property"), which is a rule about  this way:

 > The join condition expresses that the terminal t (the “joiner”) must be reachable from the fork vertex that started the revision that contains t' (the “joinee”).